The Space Law Review: Germany

 Outlook and conclusions

-There is a broad range of government-backed programmes, including financial subsidies, to promote a national space strategy.
-The DLR's activities cover a number of areas, including, but not limited to, Earth observation, satellite communications, navigation, space science and human space flight.
+A broad range of government-backed programmes, including financial subsidies, promote the national space strategy.
+The DLR's activities cover several areas, including, but not limited to, Earth observation, satellite communications, navigation, space science and human space flight.
 The DLR and the Ministry also support various research and development activities based on the National Space Programme.
 State subsidies are granted for private space-related activities, such as research on space technology, space robotics, space transport systems, satellite-based telecommunications and navigation.

-At the same time, there is a growing New Space community in Germany.
-There are start-ups providing turnkey solutions for functional satellites and ground stations,36 working to build lunar rovers and spacecraft to transport the rovers to the Moon,37 and researching the production of fresh food in space,38 to give just a few examples.
-However, the lack of national legislation facilitating private investment and commercial activities is seen as a major obstacle to the growth and competitiveness of the German space market.
+There is also a growing New Space community in Germany.
+There are start-ups providing turnkey solutions for functional satellites and ground stations,38 working to build lunar rovers and spacecraft to transport the rovers to the Moon,39 and researching the production of fresh food in space,40 to give just a few examples.
+However, the lack of national legislation facilitating private investment and commercial activities is a major obstacle to the growth and competitiveness of the German space market.
 The adoption of investment-friendly legislation for private and commercial space activities thus remains a challenge.

 1 Grace Nacimiento is a partner at GvW Graf von Westphalen.